MarilynHb/MarilynHb/README.md

 -->
 Hey!
 I'm Marilyn Haber, a driven software developer with a passion for technology.

-💻 I kickstarted my career as a .NET developer at Logisoft, while still an undergraduate computer science student.

-🚢 Currently, I am crafting impactful solutions to enhance innovation and efficiency in the freight management industry.
+💻 At **Logisoft**, where I work as a .NET developer, I focus on creating solutions that enhance efficiency and innovation in the freight management industry.

-🚀 I have a growth mindset and always seek new opportunities to expand my skills and make a difference in the world!
+🚀 With a growth mindset, I continuously seek opportunities to expand my skills and and make meaningful contributions..

-✨As the lead of a Google Developers Student Club, my mission is to empower students and help them embark on their own tech journeys!

-One of the quotes that I love 💫
+🌟 Currently, I'm involved as a _**Beta Microsoft Learn Student Ambassador**_, where I engage with the tech community to support learning and growth.

-"People who are crazy enough to think they can change the world, are the ones who do" - Rob Siltanen
+💫 I’m inspired by Rob Siltanen’s quote: **_"People who are crazy enough to think they can change the world, are the ones who do."_**

 ---
 <a href="https://github.com/anuraghazra/github-readme-stats">